Explore in the Senior School

 Registration and Application

-In order to fully enroll in this course, students must register with their other courses thru PCR AND complete the Leadership 11 Application, and then submit it to firstname.lastname@example.org.
+In order to fully enroll in this course, students must register with their other courses thru Veracross AND complete the google form Leadership 11 Application.
 Registration and application does not guarantee placement in the course.
-Candidates will be selected based upon their application, previous Explore performance, and in consultation with housemasters and Head of School to ensure that students can handle the extra course load.
+Candidates will be selected based upon their application, previous Explore performance, and in consultation with Heads of House and/or Dean of Student Life to ensure that students can handle the extra course load.

 Prerequisite: Students must apply by completing an application.
 Successful participation in Explore 9 is strongly recommended.